Tlaʼamin Nation

-The Tla'amin First Nation (Comox language: ɬəʔamɛn), formerly Sliammon Indian Band or Sliammon First Nation, is a First Nations self governing nation whose lands and traditional territories are located on the upper Sunshine Coast in southwestern British Columbia, Canada.
-The Tla'amin are closely related to the Klahoose and Homalco peoples and have shared their adjoining territories; formerly all three as well as K'omoks were grouped collectively as the Mainland Comox due to their shared language.
-They have been part of the Coast Salish indigenous peoples of the western coast of Canada since ancient times.
+Tlaʼamin First Nation (Comox language: ɬəʔamɛn), formerly Sliammon Indian Band or Sliammon First Nation, is a First Nations self governing nation whose lands and traditional territories are located on the upper Sunshine Coast in southwestern British Columbia, Canada.
+The Tlaʼamin are closely related to the Klahoose and Homalco peoples and have shared their adjoining territories; formerly all three as well as K'omoks were grouped collectively as the Mainland Comox due to their shared language.

-The territory of the Tla'amin people extends from the vicinity of Stillwater and the northern part of Texada Island, northward along the Malaspina and Gifford Peninsulas to the southern area of Homfray Channel and part of Cortes Island, including also the smaller off-shore islands such as Hernando, Savary and Harwood as well as Powell, Goat and Haslam Lakes.
+The territory of the Tlaʼamin people extends from the vicinity of Stillwater and the northern part of Texada Island, northward along the Malaspina and Gifford Peninsulas to the southern area of Homfray Channel and part of Cortes Island, including also the smaller off-shore islands such as Hernando, Savary and Harwood as well as Powell, Goat and Haslam Lakes.

-Their ancestral tongue is ʔayʔaǰuθəm (Ay-A-Ju-Thum) which is shared with the Klahoose, Homalco & K'omoks peoples.
-Historically, the Tla'amin, Klahoose and Homalco were all one people with no borders or separation.
-The three communities shared the village of q̓aq̓ɛyq̓ay (Grace Harbour) during the winter months and practiced the winter ceremonies that were held by the Coast Salish People.
+Their ancestral tongue is ʔayʔaǰuθəm (Ay-A-Ju-Thum) which is shared with the Klahoose, Homalco & Kʼomoks peoples.
+Historically, the Tlaʼamin, Klahoose and Homalco were all one people with no borders or separation.
+The three communities shared the village of q̓aq̓ɛyq̓ay (Grace Harbour) during the winter months and practiced the winter ceremonies that were held by the Coast Salish peoples.
 The use of Sxwayxwey masks, ceremonial songs and dances and potlatching and feasting were common here.
-Today, Tla'amin's main village lies at t̓išosəm which translates to 'milky waters from herring spawn'.
-The Nation has over 1100 registered members and about half reside on Tla'amin lands.
+Today, Tlaʼamin's main village lies at t̓išosəm which translates to 'milky waters from herring spawn'.
+The Nation has over 1100 registered members and about half reside on Tlaʼamin lands.

-The community has been growing over the years and include the brand new Tla'amin Governance House, A Health Centre, Ahms Tah Ow school, Chi-Chuy (Daycare/Pre-School), Two Soccer Fields, Tla'amin Salish Centre (gymnasium used as the community hall), Development Corporation offices and more.
+The community has been growing over the years and include the brand new Tlaʼamin Governance House, A Health Centre, Ahms Tah Ow school, Chi-Chuy (Daycare/Pre-School), Two Soccer Fields, Tlaʼamin Salish Centre (gymnasium used as the community hall), Development Corporation offices and more.